selfcustody/krux/docs/faq.en.md

 ```bash
 ls /dev/ttyUSB*
 ```
-Expect one port to be listed for devices like M5stickV and Dock `/dev/ttyUSB0`, and two ports for Amigo and Bit `/dev/ttyUSB0  /dev/ttyUSB1`.
+Expect one port to be listed for devices like M5stickV and Maix Dock `/dev/ttyUSB0`, and two ports for Maix Amigo and Maix Bit `/dev/ttyUSB0  /dev/ttyUSB1`.

 If you don't see them, your OS may not be loading the correct drivers to create the serial ports to connect to.
 Ubuntu has a known bug where the `brltty` driver "kidnaps" serial devices.
 You can solve this problem by removing it:
 ```bash